kerim/mydatagarden/src/site/notes/Technology/My Obsidian Setup.md

 ## Track Changes
 - [Commentator](https://github.com/Fevol/obsidian-criticmarkup)
     - Supports CriticMarkup syntax, a markdown-based syntax for tracking changes, as well as adding comments and viewing them in the sidebar.
 Note that this is still in beta - you need to install it with the BRAT plugin below.
 I wouldn't recommend this unless you know what you are doing, but a neat trick is to ask ChatGPT to use CriticMarkup when making suggestions on your writing.
 That way you can go through the suggestions one-by-one and accept or reject them individually.
+    - UPDATE: I've written [a blog post](https://keywords.oxus.net/archives/2024/07/01/how-to-track-changes-with-claude-or-chatgpt) about how to use this.
 - [BRAT](https://github.com/TfTHacker/obsidian42-brat)
     - Need this to easily install Commentator, which is in beta
 ## Styling and UX